brodieG/vetr/CONTRIBUTING.md

 it.
 Do not be offended if your offer for help is refused.
 Accepting a PR creates a maintenance burden that I might not be willing to take on.

+I realize the requirements I lay out here are annoying.
+If they prevent you from making a contribution I am sorry and sympathize, having been on the opposite side of such requirements myself.
+Nonetheless The requirements stand to ensure your contribution does not end up creating more work than it saves.

 ### Requirements

 * Check the diff prior to submitting the PR and make sure there are no